nci/scores/docs/paper.md

 - uses Dask [@Dask:2016] for scaling and performance.

-## Metrics, Statistical Techniques and Data Processing Tools Included in Scores
+## Metrics, Statistical Techniques and Data Processing Tools Included in `scores`

 At the time of writing, `scores` includes **over 50** metrics, statistical techniques and data processing tools.
 For an up to date list, please see the `scores` [documentation](https://scores.readthedocs.io/en/latest/included.html).